 My research interests include stochastic modeling, applied probability and queueing theory, with applications in health care, customer contact centers and manufacturing systems.The classes I regularly teach include “ISE 362: Stochastic Models in IE”, which is an introductory level Operations Research course for undergraduate students; “ISE 760: Applied Stochastic Modeling”, which is a Ph.D. core course; and “ISE 761: Advanced Stochastic Modeling and Queues”, which is a sequel course to ISE 760.
 ISE 761 covers various types of stochastic processes, such as Brownian motions, martingales, branching processes, regenerative processes and Markov renewal processes, supplementing ISE 760.

 I was born and grew up in Beijing, China.
 I went to the No.4 high school.
-I like running, rock climbing, hiking, swimming, basket ball, table tennis and skating.
+I like running, rock climbing, hiking, basket ball and badminton.
 When I am not in my office or my classrooms, I am probably running in Umstead Park or rock climbing at Triangle Rock Club.